PUNJAB SOUTH (Multan, Bahawalpur, Khanewal) Dec 18,19, 2021

 Karez, its communities and their lands and pastures combine to form an organically evolved cultural landscape in a harsh environment.

 Karez are constructed as a series of well-like vertical shafts, connected by sloping tunnels carrying large quantities of subterranean water by gravity and without need for pumping.
 The vertical shafts are for maintenance and water is used only when it emerges from the tunnels.
-Karez allow water to be transported over long distances in hot dry climates without loss of much of the water to evaporation.
+Karez allows water to be transported over long distances in hot dry climates without the loss of much of the water to evaporation.
 The system is resistant to natural disasters such as earthquakes and floods, and to deliberate destruction in war.
 It is almost insensitive to the levels of precipitation, delivering a flow with only gradual variations from wet to dry years.
 A karez is environmentally sustainable as it has no additional energy requirement and, thus, has low life cycle operation and maintenance costs.

 Karez are owned and maintained by the community who buy shares in it or “shabanas”, 24-hour cycles.
 A karez, depending upon its size, may have anywhere from 18 to 32 shabanas distributed between its shareholders, with individual claims ranging from the right to a few minutes to a week of water.
 A shareholder, or shareeq, is entitled to the standing of a country gentleman in the community and may sit in a jirga and weigh in on collective decisions.
-In this way the system of water access, distribution and use is closely linked to social structures and community identity.
+In this way, the system of water access, distribution and use is closely linked to social structures and community identity.
 Although a karez system is expensive to construct, its long-term value to the community, and thereby to the group that invested in building and maintaining it, is substantial.

 Today, though the system is under threat, there are approximately 1053 functioning karezes in Balochistan having more than 22,000 lps discharge, irrigating 27,000 ha in 2012.
 Another 270 karez are not functioning but could be restored to use.
 They are located in the northwest corner of Balochistan bordering with Afghanistan and Iran.
 A group of four representative karez is being proposed for inclusion on the Tentative List: